prasanthj/docker-hadoop/README.md

-# Apache Hadoop 2.5.0 Docker image
+# Apache Hadoop 2 Docker image

-This is Hadoop 2.5.0 Docker image mostly adapted from https://github.com/sequenceiq/hadoop-docker but for Ubuntu (trusty).
+This is Hadoop 2 Docker image mostly adapted from https://github.com/sequenceiq/hadoop-docker but for Ubuntu (trusty).

+## Current Version
+* Apache Hadoop 2.5.0

 ## Running on Mac OS X